cptdanko/react-au-postcode-validator/README.md

 [CORS Error 1]: https://github.com/ccoenraets/cors-proxy/blob/master/server.js
 [CORS Error 2]: https://github.com/jonathansee2013/Postcode-Validator
 [resolve npm watchers error]: https://github.com/guard/listen/wiki/Increasing-the-amount-of-inotify-watchers#the-technical-details

+##TODO
+There are still test cases that require the code to be fixed
+- Doesn't gracefully handle multiple data points returned by AuPost API.
+- Doesn't match suburb and state properly e.g. 2032, Kingsford and WA shows the error 'The postcode doesn't match suburb' Wrong Error message and needs fixing!!!!!

 This was the first time, I built anything in React, so be gentle and Happy hacking :)